ASCI As A Professional Body

 ASCI enhances the status of supply chain management as a profession by improving the quality of the workforce, public trust and confidence with respect to compliance of relevant regulatory or legal requirements.

-Drawing from its 65-year heritage, ASCI has developed a professional accreditation scheme to register Supply Chain Professionals, Practitioners and Associates.
+Drawing from its heritage, ASCI has developed a professional accreditation scheme to register Supply Chain Professionals, Practitioners and Associates.
 The scheme aligns with the requirements of the Professional Standards Authority - the independent statutory body responsible for promoting professional standards and consumer protection.

 You could take the podium at the 28th Annual ASCI Awards Dinner on 28 July 2021 by nominating in our awards: